COMPETITION SHOT AFTER DRIBBLE

 Drill

-COMPETITION SHOT AFTER DRIBBLE - STEP 1: <div>Competition shot after dribble for time or point objective
+Basketball drill competition shot after dribble, step 1: <div>competition shot after dribble for time or point objective

 Competition shot after dribble for time or point objective.
 Each group’s shooting spot is defined by placing a cone (useful to ensure the shot is taken from the desired location).
 Players must dribble to the cone, stop for a moment, then dribble again.
 After shooting, they grab their rebound, pass to the next teammate, and go to the end of the line.